 Genetics Nurse Salaries

 Genetics nurses are expected to be in high demand as research continues to grow and the nation’s population continues to age.
-While the U.S. Bureau of Labor Statistics (BLS) does not keep data on the future growth of such a specialized job field, we know the impact of genetics-focused nursing expertise is likely to expand.
-One of the main duties of genetics nurses is to conduct assessments regarding the potential risk of genetic malformation in patients.
-These assessments are highly valued and in high demand, because the sooner a gene component is targeted, the greater the possibility of managing or preventing hereditary disease.
+While the BLS does not keep data on the future growth of such a specialized job field, we know the need for genetics-focused nursing expertise is likely to expand.
+One of the main duties of genetics nurses is to conduct assessments on the potential risk of genetic malformation in patients.
+These assessments are highly valued, because the sooner a gene component is targeted, the greater the possibility of managing or preventing hereditary disease.

 Start Your Journey to Becoming a Genetics Nurse Today